 If you are having your one daily coffee whilst reading this, you will not feel too disturbed by the article.
 If you have a habit – you heard right – of consuming multiple doses of this drug daily, then you might want to use these words as a springboard to change.
 It all depends on how quickly you wish to age!
-This article is an attempt to transpose the Traditional Chinese Medicine concepts regarding the energetics of this hot coffeebeverage, into a modern day understanding.
+This article is an attempt to transpose the Traditional Chinese Medicine concepts regarding the energetics of this beverage, into a modern day understanding.

 Coffee produces an upward energetic flow of yang qi which is liberated from within the stores of one’s reserves.
 This movement is consistent with the sensation of energy increase.
 This movement of qi stimulates a general across the board qi flow and stagnant qi is also shifted, as is blood and fluids.
 Hence the feeling of exuberance and mood lift.
 Stagnation of qi is a vast subject, to be discussed at a later date, but suffice to say, it’s presence leads to low energy states and a feeling of stuckness or heaviness, in body and/or spirit.